 Rain.
 It is the source of life, yet it often falls on the landscape and washes away.
 Occasionally, forward looking folks, like off grid homesteaders, see the value in that rainwater and store it in water tanks, barrels, bags, whatever they can find to hold water.
 Rain barrels are great for storing small amounts of water for remote gardens or animal enclosures.

-To keep water clean inside a rain barrel, a few things must happen.
-The water must be caught from a clean surface, a preliminary filter like a leaf diverter must be installed, chemical treatment is required from time to time and in the most extreme cases, the barrels must be flushed and refilled.
+To keep water clean inside a rain barrel, the water must be caught from a clean surface, a preliminary filter like a leaf diverter must be installed, the water must be treated with vinegar or bleach monthly, and in the most extreme cases, the barrels must be flushed and refilled.

 Without proper maintenance of your rain barrels, algae may form, an infestation of water borne insects may occur, the water may begin to smell and your pipes might get clogged.
 Let’s dive into how to maintain a rain barrel so that these problems do not occur.

 Do Rain barrels need to be cleaned?

 Even if you have all of the precautions in place: a metal roof free from leaf debris, clean gutter with leaf guard, a leaf diverter and a screen on the inlet going into the rain barrels, debris can still find it’s way in there.

 It is possible for some algae to begin forming as well, even if your tank is opaque.
 While some algae will not harm your water, too much of it and you may begin to have issues with clogs in the pipes and even foul smelling water.

 It is recommended that your rain barrels are emptied and scrubbed once a year, preferably at the end of summer before the winter rains set it.
 This will ensure clean storage of rainwater for many years.